-Sugar and Suger-less drinks both contain high levels of citric acid (ingredient number 330), tartaric acid (ingredient number 334) that is commonly found in fruit juices and phosphoric acid (ingredient number 338).
-All of which can influence the break down of tooth enamel.
+Sugar and Suger-less drink both contain high levels of citric acid (ingredient number 330), tartaric acid (ingredient number 334) that is commonly found in fruit juices and phosphoric acid (ingredient number 338).
+All of which can influence the breakdown of tooth enamel.

 Enamel is the outside protective layer of a tooth.
-Once enamel has eroded this can unfortunately lead to cavities.
-In severe cases when left untreated, this can lead to tooth loss in severe cases.
+Once the enamel has eroded, this can lead to cavities.
+When left untreated, this can lead to tooth loss in severe cases.
 Drinks that contain low levels of acidity help prevent the breakdown of enamel.

-Scientific research by Matthew M. Rodgers and J. Anthony von Fraunhofer have found fresh water to have the least acidic effect on teeth.
-Milk is also quite beneficial to your teeth since it helps to restore the pH balance in your mouth.
+Scientific research by Matthew M. Rodgers and J. Anthony von Fraunhofer has found fresh water to have the least acidic effect on teeth.
+Milk is also quite beneficial to your teeth since it helps restore the pH balance in your mouth.